julianocosta89/Wordpress-FPM_Nginx_OTel/README.md

 # Description

-This sample is composed by Nginx, Wordpress-FPM, MySQL and Jaeger.
+This sample is composed by Nginx, PHP-FPM and Jaeger.
-Nginx and Wordpress are instrumented with OpenTelemetry and sending traces to Jaeger.
+Nginx and PHP-FPM are instrumented with OpenTelemetry and sending traces to Jaeger.

 The app is exposed on port 8080, but that can be modified at [.env](.env).